nfcd/compGeo/README.md

 Faculty: Nestor Cardozo (IER), Lisa Watson (IER), Wiktor Weibull (IER), and Knut Giljarhus (IMBM).

 Please feel free to use this material for teaching and research.
-If you have any comments or want to contribute to the resource, please contact us at nestor.cardozo@uis.no
+If you have any comments or want to contribute to the resource, please contact me at [nestor.cardozo@uis.no](mailto:nestor.cardozo@uis.no)

 ## Manual: Working with the resource
 The resource consists of a book in pdf format (compGeo.pdf), and a source folder where data, functions and notebooks are included.
 The book is a large, full-resolution file (14 MB).